Nazgul-oix/Nazgul-oix/README.md

 - 👋 Hi, I’m @Nazgul-oix
 - 👀 I’m interested in " Coding and Gaming ".
-- 🌱 I’m currently learning c++ and Python.
+- 🌱 I’m currently learning Full Stack Web Deevelopment.
-- 💞️ I’m looking to collaborate on ...().
+- 💞️ I’m looking for work based on Web Dev.
-- 📫 How to reach me ...().
+- 📫 How to reach me ...(vishalreddy25jan@gmail.com).

 <!---
 Nazgul-oix/Nazgul-oix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.